Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: Introduction

-Existing autonomous driving visual perception studies includes road traffic scenarios' semantic segmentation and object detction.
-The former one percepts the road traffic senario from the global perspective and doesn't care details of every objects' movement situation while the latter one cares more about change of objects' position and movement within a continuous time series.
-So object detection provides more detailed data for the following planning and controlling\cite{ref29}.
+Existing autonomous driving visual perception studies mainly include semantic segmentation and object detection of road scenes.
+The former perceives the scenes from the global perspective, and it doesn't care about the specific kinematic states of each object.
+But the latter cares more about changes in objects' position and kinematic states within a continuous time series.
+So object detection provides more details for subsequent decision-making and control\cite{ref15}.

-Since 2012, deep learning has become the most powerful techniques to extract objects' features from massive amount of raw data\cite{ref23}\cite{ref24}.
-One-stage Detectors like YOLO, SSD have the advantages of fast detection and generalized features extraction while two-stage Detectors such as RCNN, FPN have higher accuracy through region proposal\cite{ref25}\cite{ref26}\cite{ref27}\cite{ref28}.
-Howerver, these object detection algorithms cannot adapt to the complex traffic conflict scenarios directly and still need to be optimized.
+Since PASCAL VOC competitions in 2012, deep learning has become the most powerful technique to extract objects' features from a massive amount of raw data\cite{ref16}\cite{ref17}.
+One-stage detectors like YOLO and SSD have the advantages of fast detection and generalized features extraction.
+Two-stage detectors such as RCNN and FPN have higher accuracy through region proposal\cite{ref18}\cite{ref19}\cite{ref20}\cite{ref21}.
+However, these algorithms cannot adapt to the complex road and traffic scenarios directly.
+The Adaptability to complex infrastructures and mixed traffic flow needed to be improved.

-In this paper, we use object-detection algorithm YoLov4 as the basis and apply transfer learning method to improve the precision and efficiency of detection in the complex road traffic scenarios, which lays a solid foundation for the further human-vehicle cooperative visual perception.